Shuliyey/scrummail/README.md

-Still in the making :smiley:
+Still in the making :smiley: by Zeyu Ye